What is a Job Board:

 Marty Aghajanyan | January 05, 2023 (updated) | 8 min read

-The simplest job board definition is the following: A job board is an online platform where employers promote job vacancies, and job seekers find job opportunities based on their preferences.
+A job board is a website where employers promote job vacancies, and job seekers find job opportunities based on their preferences.

 It makes the recruitment process more straightforward, helping both parties to connect faster and more effectively.

 Different job boards offer different features and ways for both employers and potential employees, such as posting directly through job boards or directing candidates to the application placed on the employer’s website, browsing the database of job seekers on their platform, etc.